Lauenburg/PackLogSolutions/TechDescription.md

 <div style="text-align:center"><img src="https://i.ibb.co/DfNQbsX/Screenshot-2021-01-27-134921.png" alt="Screenshot-2021-01-27-134921" border="0" width=400></div>

-The architecture overview presents the frontend and backend and visualizes the communication pathways via the API.
+The architecture overview presents the frontend, backend and visualizes the API.
 Note that integration of other APIs such as SAP is possible via the API layer.
 In the following, we start by describing the backend.

 <br></br>

 ## Backend
-The backend represents the brain of our platform as it holds the whole logic to calculate our rough planning estimate.
-For a modular structure and simplistic design we choose Python as programming language to handle all computations in the backend.
+The backend represents the brain of our platform.
+It holds the whole logic to calculate our rough planning estimations.
+To guaranty a modular structure and a simplistic design, we implemented the backend in Python.

 >#### [Python](https://www.python.org/) <img src="https://assets.stickpng.com/images/5848152fcef1014c0b5e4967.png" alt="drawing" width="15"/>
 >Python is an interpreted, object-oriented, high-level programming language which has simple and easy to learn syntax.
 It emphasizes readability and therefore reduces the cost of program maintenance.
 Further, Python supports modules and packages, which encourages program modularity and code reuse.
 Python is therefore the right choice to programm our modular estimation logic in the backend.
 We use Python to setup the communication with the front-end and process incoming lists of data.
 It allows us to performing math calculations and incorporate common machine learning frameworks.

 #### Entities
-In the backend we created object classes of all relevant entities such as `Item, Order, TransportUnit`.
-Code can be found unter `backend/logic`.
+In the backend, we created object classes of all relevant entities such as `Item, Order, TransportUnit`.
+Code can be found under `backend/logic`.

 ```
 # How to initialize data objects